 - Mystery boxes or other surprising elements

-Gamification and simulation give educators an opportunity to bring fun into a traditional classroom.
+Gamification and simulation allow educators to bring fun into a traditional classroom.
 And not only fun!
 AR/VR solutions, AI tools, and other innovative techniques are to follow.
-The age of boring and monotonous “drill and test” routine is over.
-The school that does not want to change its approach to teaching is bound to lose the competition in terms of both student admission and performance.
+The time of the boring and monotonous “drill and test” routine is over.
+The school that doesn’t want to change its approach to teaching is bound to lose the competition: student admission and performance drop.

 Advancing corporate training

 Games and simulations work not only in school settings.
-Simulation and gamification platforms can also be an important part of corporate training.
-Such gamified learning tools can be employed in healthcare or manufacturing, where there is absolutely no place for errors.
-They can be used in the hospitality and restaurant industry not to spoil the customer experience with trainees’ mistakes.
-More than that, simulations can be used as reference material for fitness coaches.
+Simulation and gamification websites can also be an important part of corporate training.
+People use gamified learning tools in healthcare or manufacturing.
+These are the fields that leave no place for errors.
+Professionals working in the hospitality and restaurant industry also use these tools.
+They don’t want to spoil the customer experience with trainees’ mistakes.
+Moreover, fitness coaches can use simulation software for education as reference material.

 Improving attention and memory

-The idea of gamification and simulation is to keep learners psychologically aroused.
-When a person is alert, excited, or stressed, their brain can easier store new memories.
-At the same time, if people experience positive emotions about what they do, it is easier for them to stay focused and to spend more time learning without getting distracted.
-Therefore, games improve attention span and memory by about 30 percent, as the research by BBC Horizon proves.
-More than that, gamification and simulation visualize data, and visual information is easier to memorize than audial information – according to the research by the National Academy of Sciences.
+The idea behind gamification and simulation is to keep learners aroused.
+When a person is alert, excited, or stressed, their brain can easily store new memories.
+And if people experience positive emotions, it’s doubly easier for them to stay focused.
+They spend more time learning without getting distracted.
+Games improve attention span and memory by about 30 percent.
+Moreover, gamification and simulation visualize data.
+Visual data, in turn, is easier to memorize than audial information.

 Challenging skills and knowledge

-People quickly get tired of simple monotonous tasks.
-By challenging people to do a difficult but achievable task, you keep them motivated and engaged.
-Gamification of education makes the challenging system simple – each level is a small challenge to take.
-Games and simulations challenge learners to solve problems and make decisions, which stimulates their intellect.
-At the same time, such apps give them an opportunity to make mistakes without actually hurting anyone or anything.
+People get tired of simple monotonous tasks.
+Challenging learners to do a difficult but achievable task.
+It will keep their motivation in learning on a high level.
+Educational technology tools make the challenging system simple.
+Each level is a small challenge to take.
+Games and simulations challenge users to solve problems and make decisions.
+They stimulate an intellect of a learner.
+At the same time, these apps allow for mistakes without consequences.

 Letting students set their own pace

-Each student inevitably has different background knowledge and acquires new material at a different pace.
-Making a group of students study altogether is ineffective because some of them will feel bored, while others will fall behind.
-The frontrunners will lose motivation to keep on learning.
-Meanwhile, weaker students will feel pressured, and high learning pressure translates into lowered academic performance, according to a study published in Canadian Social Science.
-By employing gamification and simulation, you let each student learn at their own pace.
+Each student has a different background knowledge.
+They memorize new material at a different pace.
+Making a group of students study in the same way is ineffective.
+Some of them will feel bored, while others will fall behind.
+As a result, frontrunners will lose motivation to keep on learning.
+Weaker students will feel pressured.
+And being under constant pressure, in turn, translates into lowered academic performance.
+Is gamification effective in teaching?
+Yes, with gamification and simulation, you let each student learn at their own pace.

 Saving time, costs, and effort

-Developing a gamified learning app or simulation for one learner is not cost-efficient at all.
-However, developing it for a school or an organization is an investment that will pay off soon.
+Developing a gamification education app or simulation for one learner is not cost-efficient at all.
+Yet, creating it for a school or an organization is an investment that will pay off soon.
 By buying a ready-made solution for school/corporate training or developing a custom one, you automate or at least augment an entire learning course.
-It means that you significantly save on time, costs, and effort to prepare and conduct the course regularly.
+You save on time, costs, and effort when preparing and conducting the course.

-If you gamify everything, you risk losing in learning results.
-Different aspects of learning should be delivered via different methodologies.
+If you gamify everything, you risk losing learning results.
+Educators should deliver different aspects of learning via different methodologies.
 Along with gamification in education, there are classroom instruction, webinars, and e-learning courses.

 Forcing everyone into games

-You cannot expect that each student or trainee will enjoy gamification or simulation.
-There are people who treat learning seriously.
-Making them play instead will make them dissatisfied, confused, or skeptical.
+You can’t expect that each student or trainee will enjoy gamification.
+There are people treating learning seriously.
+Making them play instead will result in adverse learning experiences.
+Students may feel dissatisfied, confused, or skeptical.